GALLERY | GIINAWIND CREATIVE SPACE

 The Giinawind Creative Space at MacRostie Art Center is a gathering place for the creative community, an opportunity for cultural connections, and a catalyst for community development through the arts.

 Giinawind is an Ojibwemowin inclusive pronoun that means we/us and.
-It chosen for the name of this program because it reflects the vision for a space that centers Indigenous art and artists while welcoming the whole community.
+It was chosen for the name of this program because it reflects the vision for a space that centers Indigenous art and artists while welcoming the whole community.

-2024 exhibitions
+2025 exhibitions

-March - April | ISD #318 Anishinaabe Gikinoo'amaadiwin - Ojibwe Education
+January - February | ISD #318 Anishinaabe Gikinoo'amaadiwin - Ojibwe Education

-July - August | Sarah McRae
+July - August | Nancy Kingbird

 This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund; and by a grant from the National Endowment for the Arts.